 - A reaction with an activation energy of this magnitude would have a slow rate of reaction at room temperature.

-- This is evident that the stability of carbocations greatly increase with solvent and therefore, the results of the gas phase are ignored when determining the reactivity of carbocations are concerned.
+- This is evident that the stability of carbocations greatly increases with solvent and therefore, the results of the gas phase are ignored when determining the reactivity of carbocations are concerned.

 - The hydride affinity as a measure of carbocation reactivity is also taken as a common trend in organic chemistry as the results show that the stability of carbocations increases with additional alkyl substituents.

 In recent years it has become possible to put the stabilization effect on a quantitative basis.
-The incorporation of gas-phase measurements which determine the proton affinity of alkenes leading to carbocation formation.
+The incorporation of gas-phase measurements determines the proton affinity of alkenes leads to carbocation formation.

 R+ + H– → R – H